phase2/particle/README.md

 Refer to the [Pattern Lab Documentation](http://patternlab.io/docs) for extensive info on how to use it.
 This theme starter is a custom Pattern Lab 2 *Edition* that is heavily influenced by the [Drupal Edition of Pattern Lab](https://github.com/pattern-lab/edition-php-drupal-standard) and uses the Twig engine to bring it inline with Drupal 8's use of Twig.

-### Folder Structure Differences (REVAMP)

-Our folder structure makes a slight but convenient alteration to the typical Pattern Lab folder setup.
-Basically we move `pattern-lab/source/` up one level because we keep Sass in there too and it's the "source" for much of the theme.
-Here's the difference between the typical and our structure (few folders mentioned for brevity; please see Orientation above for a more thorough list).

-#### Typical Folder Structure

-- pattern-lab/
-  - config/
-  - public/
-  - source/
-    - _patterns/ (contains atoms, molecules, etc folders)
-  - composer.json

-#### Our Folder Structure

-- source/
-  - _patterns/ (contains atoms, molecules, etc folders)
-- pattern-lab/
-  - config/
-  - public/
-  - composer.json

 ### Dummy data using `Faker` (REVAMP)